universitytheater/utheater.github.io/_shows/2023/winter/winter-weekend-workshops.md

     - name: Spencer Ng
       role: Projection Designer
 - title: "*Queen of Spades* by Amelia Simonoff, adapted from the short story by Alexander Pushkin, directed by Laura Mahaniah"
-  description: "A new musical by UChicago alumna Amelia Simonoff, *Queen of Spades* is an adaptation of Alexander Pushkin's short story of the same name.
+  description: "A new musical by UChicago alumna Amelia Simonoff, <em>Queen of Spades</em> is an adaptation of Alexander Pushkin's short story of the same name.
 In this tale, the supernatural seeps into the parlors, ballrooms and gambling dens of Imperial Russia as Hermann."
   roles:
     Cast:
     - name: Annie Leonard